 Deployment tracking helps to track deployments through the multiple test environments, automatically discovering errors aiding software developers in building more robust and stable software.

-Software intelligence, in turn, uses deployment tracking to deliver data on which deployments caused which errors, and how they are being received by end users.
-Therefore a strategic decision can be made to either fix the errors or roll back a release.
+Software intelligence, in turn, uses deployment tracking to deliver data on which deployments caused errors.
+Therefore, you can make a strategic decision to either fix the errors or roll back a release.

 Deployment tracking is mainly designed to give teams peace of mind that problematic deployments are picked up immediately – including the commits that made them.